linsyking/imagebuilder/Readme.md

 Simple script to build archlinux image for my chromebook.

+Some script if from https://github.com/hexdump0815/imagebuilder.

+These scripts could be used for other distros.
+I am now using fedora because archlinux arm has a broken support for KDE.

 # Build environment

 You need to run this script on a  `aarch64` device.
 Otherwise you need to change `arch-chroot` commands in the script.